MOohTus/ODAMNet/docs/source/pages/methods/methods_overview.rst

     .. group-tab:: WP request

-        By default, **Rare Disease pathways** are extracted from **WikiPathways** [4]_.
-The corresponding background genes are extracted in the same time (all human genes in WP).%A% why do we need background ?

-    .. group-tab:: GMT file

         .. warning::

             WP is updated regularly (`updates page <https://www.wikipathways.org/index.php/WikiPathways:Updates>`_).
             It could be interesting to provide its own version of data for reproducibility.

+        By default, **Rare Disease pathways** are extracted from **WikiPathways** [4]_.
+The corresponding background genes are extracted in the same time (all human genes in WP).
+The background genes is necessary to calculate statistics.

+    .. group-tab:: GMT file

         Give a **GMT file** with pathways.
 It could be